Royal Academy of Music

-The Royal Academy of Music (RAM) in London, England, is the oldest conservatoire in the UK, founded in 1822 by John Fane and Nicolas-Charles Bochsa.
+The Royal Academy of Music (RAM) in Westminster, London, England, is one of the oldest music schools in the United Kingdom, founded in 1822 by John Fane and Nicolas-Charles Bochsa.
 It received its royal charter in 1830 from King George IV with the support of the first Duke of Wellington.

-Famous academy alumni include Sir Simon Rattle, Sir Harrison Birtwistle, Sir Elton John and Annie Lennox.

 The academy provides undergraduate and postgraduate training across instrumental performance, composition, jazz, musical theatre and opera, and recruits musicians from around the world, with a student community representing more than 50 nationalities.
 It is committed to lifelong learning, from Junior Academy, which trains musicians up to the age of 18, through Open Academy community music projects, to performances and educational events for all ages.

 The academy's museum houses one of the world's most significant collections of musical instruments and artefacts, including stringed instruments by Stradivari, Guarneri, and members of the Amati family; manuscripts by Purcell, Handel and Vaughan Williams; and a collection of performing materials that belonged to leading performers.
 It is a constituent college of the University of London and a registered charity under English law.

+Famous academy alumni include Henry Wood, Simon Rattle, Brian Ferneyhough, Elton John, and Annie Lennox.

 History

 The academy was founded by John Fane, 11th Earl of Westmorland, in 1822 with the help and ideas of the French harpist and composer Nicolas Bochsa.
-The academy was granted a royal charter by King George IV in 1830.
+It was granted a royal charter by King George IV in 1830.
 The founding of the academy was greatly supported by Arthur Wellesley, 1st Duke of Wellington.
 He was a keen violinist himself and was determined to make the academy a success.

-The academy faced closure in 1866; this was part of the reason for the founding of the Royal College of Music in neighbouring South Kensington.
-The academy's history took a turn for the better when its recently appointed Principal (and former pupil) William Sterndale Bennett took on the chairmanship of the academy's board of directors and established its finances and reputation on a new footing.
+The academy faced closure in 1866; this was part of the reason for the founding of the Royal College of Music in South Kensington.
+The academy's history took a turn for the better when its recently appointed Principal (and former pupil) William Sterndale Bennett took on the chairmanship of the academy's board of directors and established its finances and reputation on a sounder footing.